Chief Resident and Research Postdoctoral Fellow, McKusick-Nathans Department of Genetic Medicine at Johns Hopkins University

 Fellowship awarded to support work towards an MD in Medicine at Weill Cornell/Rockefeller/Memorial Sloan Kettering Tri-Institutional Program

 Xiao came to America at five years of age to join her parents, who were among the first Chinese graduate students awarded visiting scholarships.
 Having been sent-down to work in the fields during the Cultural Revolution, her parents were self-educated from a young age.
-Their intellectual curiosity and perseverance in the face of adversity has inspired Xiao with the same self-motivated enthusiasm for learning and the desire to empower others less fortunate with the same educational opportunities.
+Their intellectual curiosity, selflessness and perseverance in the face of adversity continues to inspire Xiao with the same self-motivated enthusiasm for learning and the desire to empower others less fortunate.

 Xiao graduated in 2005 with honors in chemistry from Caltech and subsequently worked as a research technician at the Broad Institute of Harvard/MIT.
 She graduated with an MD-PhD from Weill Cornell/Rockefeller/Memorial Sloan-Kettering Tri-Institutional MD-PhD Program in 2017.

 (And recently, she has been lucky enough to work with and befriend another Soros Fellow, Dr. Carolina Montano, who is an NIH Genetics Fellow)